 West Virginia Public Service Commission

 Through an extensive routing study process, we identified ways to minimize effects on landowners and the environment while meeting regional energy needs.
 Our proposed route reflects extensive community feedback.
 We hosted eight open houses along the proposed route where nearly 1,200 attendees interacted with our team.
-We analyzed more than 1,200 comments from community members at open houses and through online surveys, engaged in one-on-one meetings with local commissioners and elected officials and held more than 300 meetings with local organizations, businesses and associations.
-Ultimately, the final route will be reviewed and approved by the respective state’s public service commission.
+We analyzed more than 1,500 comments from community members at open houses, comment cards, online surveys, phone and email inquiries.
+We engaged in one-on-one meetings with local commissioners and elected officials and held more than 350 meetings with local organizations, businesses and associations.
+Ultimately, the final route will be reviewed and approved by each state’s utility commission.

-The subsidiaries aim to file their application with each state’s public service commission in late 2025.
+The subsidiaries aim to file their application with each state’s utility commission in the first quarter of 2026.

 *NextEra Energy Transmission MidAtlantic, Inc. and NextEra Energy Transmission Virginia, Inc. are subsidiaries of NextEra Energy Transmission, LLC.